DealChartsby CMD+RVL

 2025-01-25

-SoFi Credit Rating (2026): Corporate & ABS Issuer Ratings Explained
+SoFi Credit Rating: Corporate vs ABS Ratings

 SoFi Technologies does not have a public corporate credit rating from S&P, Moody's, or Fitch.
 When people search for the "SoFi credit rating," they're usually looking for one of three things: